meyouwe/orite/README.md

     2. Sync from the remote folder to the copy
     3. run `diff -r -N  <folder_name> _orite_copy__<folder_name>/ --exclude-from <path-to>/_orite_exclude.txt`

-    Potentually format the output so that it has better heirarchy and is clearer.
+    Potentially format the output so that it has a better hierarchy and is clearer.
     From here one could manually copy across the bits they want or possibly do it programmatically.
 Like:

     $ These are the file/folder/s that differ
     \1. filename
     \2. filename
     \3. whole_folder_name
     \4. __all__
     Which remote file/folder/s  would you like to copy to your local folder? i.e 1 or [2, 3]

 * Enable the config file to have multiple servers.
-For example I use one server to run Django and a different one for Nginx.
+For example, I use one server to run Django and a different one for Nginx.
 I don't want two sets of config and exclude files.
-I want be able to do: `orite -^` which will upload to the default server and `orite -^ css` to the css one.
+I won't be able to do: `orite -^` which will upload to the default server and `orite -^ css` to the CSS one.
 * Investigate a safe mode? --backup flag and the scary delete after flag.
 * The --info=flist flag only works in rysnc that is >= 3.1 Think about how to implement it so that older versions work too.
 * Maybe there should be a rsync command flags option in the default config file.
-If it exist then the default command is overwritten.
+If it exists then the default command is overwritten.
 * If it there is trouble connecting orite could look for an RSA key.
 If it exists then copy it to the server.
 If it doesn't then make one and copy it to the server.